This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Why Use a Canned Filling?

 When it comes to pumpkin pie fillings, canned pumpkin puree works amazingly.
 You might think that to make a delicious pie, you need to work completely from scratch.
-However, when it comes to a smoked pumpkin pie, the puree bakes better than alternatives.
+However, when it comes to a smoked pumpkin pie, the puree really nicely.